Guide to Robotripping: What is It?

 According to DEA reports, between 5% and 10% of Caucasians struggle to efficiently metabolize DXM.

-In those people, it takes longer for DXM to leave the system, heightening the risk of fatal overdose.
+For this population, it takes longer for DXM to leave the system, heightening the risk of fatal overdose.

 3) Can cause respiratory depression

-As a CNS depressant, DXM depresses the central nervous system.
+As a CNS depressant [9], DXM depresses the central nervous system.
 The CNS is responsible for controlling your breathing.

 4) Possibility of liver damage

-Many OTC medications containing DXM also contain acetaminophen.
-This can cause serious liver damage, possibly fatal, when consumed in large doses.
+Many OTC medications containing DXM also contain acetaminophen [11].
+This can cause serious liver damage, possibly fatal when consumed in large doses.

 5) Heatstroke